astroboyReloaded/astroboyReloaded.github.io/README.md

 ## 🤝 Contributing <a name="contributing"></a>

- Please let me know if you find any isues in this repo's code!
+ Please let me know if you find any issues in this repo's code!
 Feel free to check the [issues page](../../issues/).

 <!-- SUPPORT -->